 The best vegan side or main dish for Thanksgiving this year that both vegans and meat-eaters will love!
-A rustic dish that’s as delicious as it is colorful.
+It’s a rustic stuffed squash dish that’s as delicious as it is colorful.

-This is a dish that can be served as a Thanksgiving side dish or as a main course.
-It’s rustic, hearty, and delicious.
-Everyone has at least one guest that might not be thrilled with turkey.
+This stuffed squash recipe can be served as a Thanksgiving side dish or as a main course.
+It’s hearty and delicious.
+And everyone has at least one guest who might not be thrilled with turkey and all the butter that accompanies the usual Thanksgiving side dishes.

 The most popular Thanksgiving side dishes are often made with butter, cream, and chicken broth.
 I like to make a few side dishes that are vegan, just in case.
 We all make several side dishes at Thanksgiving, but most of my favorites have butter, lots of butter.
-Mashed potatoes, loads of butter, and heavy cream is there any other way to make them?
+Mashed potatoes, loads of butter, and heavy cream.
+Is there really any other way to make them?
 Even my favorite crispy sweet potato roast has butter, quite a bit actually.
 Then there’s the stuffing, yep, more butter and chicken broth.
-Popovers, butter.
+Popovers, more butter.

-A few Side Dishes we love without Butter!
+A few Thanksgiving recipes for side dishes we love without butter!

 Acorn Squash is a winter squash recognizable by its dark green color on the outside with one splotch of orange on the side or top.